 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Bread I like an Italian loaf that I slice myself but anything sturdy and crusty will work!
+We have made this with sourdough, too, and it was wonderful.

 - Red Wine Vinegar Red wine vinegar is my favorite here, but you could also try white wine vinegar.